Should I let my baby cry himself to sleep?

 Heading Home with Your Newborn: From Birth to Real

-It depends on the baby, and it depends on the age.
+It depends on the baby, and it depends on his or her age.
 The method of crying it out has been the most studied, and it works for many babies, but you should talk to your pediatrician about whether it’s right for yours.

 Some babies get tired and go to sleep after crying, but some just get angrier.
 So, where crying it out works for many babies, it doesn’t work for all of them.